 Both public and private peering can be paid peering.
-The percentage of paid peering has changed compared to H1-2017, rising from 39% to 50%.
-This change is due primarily to the increase in private peering traffic, of which a sizeable share is paid, notably when there is a considerable asymmetry in traffic.
+The percentage of paid peering rose from 41% at the end of 2017 to 54% at the end of 2018.
+This change is due primarily to the increase in private peering traffic, of which a sizeable share is paid, notably when there are considerable traffic asymmetries.
 Peering between companies of a comparable size still remains free, by and large.